Asymptotically Tight Steady-State Queue Length Bounds Implied By Drift Conditions: Some Extensions of the Results on the Scheduling Problem

 Hence, comparing the heavy-traffic lower-bound (\ref{eqn:fading:Scheduling_LB_HT_firstmoment}) for any feasible policy to the heavy-traffic upper-bound (\ref{eqn:fading:MWS_UB_HT_firstmoment}) for MW Scheduler establishes the \emph{first moment heavy-traffic optimality of MW Scheduling Policy under fading}. \end{proposition}

 \begin{proof}[Outline] We point to a few modifications in the proof of Proposition~\ref{prop:MWS_UB_firstmoment} that yields the proof of this statement.
-The need for this modification arises from the fact that the MW scheduler does not directly select its allocation from the fading capacity region $\bcR$, but from the instantaneous feasible set of schedules $\{\cS^{J[t]}\}_t$ available at the time.
+The need for these modifications arise from the fact that the MW scheduler does not directly select its allocation from the fading capacity region $\bcR$, but from the instantaneous feasible set of schedules $\{\cS^{J[t]}\}_t$ available at the time.
 This subtlety can be handled partly by working with conditional expectation $\vR(\vQ)$ defined in (\ref{eqn:Fading:RofQ}) instead of $\vS(\vQ)$, and partly by introducing conditional probabilities in the analysis.

-Omitting the details, we point to the similarities and differences from the non-fading case: the derivation of (\ref{eqn:MWS:UbarIsSmall}) follows with $\vS(\bvQ)$ replaced by $\vR(\bvQ);$ the definition of $\pi\uk$ in (\ref{eqn:MWS:def:pik}) is modified to per channel state $j$ as for each $j, k;$ the definition of $\gamma\uk$ in (\ref{eqn:MWS:def:gammak}) is unmodified; the statement of Claim~\ref{claim:pik} is true for the above conditional probability $\pi_j\uk,$ such that $(1-\pi_j\uk) = O(\epsilon\uk)$ for each channel state $j$.
+Omitting the details, we point to the similarities and differences from the non-fading case: the derivation of (\ref{eqn:MWS:UbarIsSmall}) follows with $\vS(\bvQ)$ replaced by $\vR(\bvQ);$ the definition of $\pi\uk$ in (\ref{eqn:MWS:def:pik}) is modified to per channel state $j$ as for each $j, k;$ the definition of $\gamma\uk$ in (\ref{eqn:MWS:def:gammak}) is unmodified; the statement of Claim~\ref{claim:pik} is true for the above conditional probability $\pi_j\uk,$ such that $(1-\pi_j\uk) = O(\euk)$ for each channel state $j$.
 This establishes that under heavy-traffic conditions, the MW Scheduler will operate on the dominant face with high probability in every channel state.
-The rest of the argument follows the non-fading case since the previous fact allows us to approach the fading case as a time-average of non-fading cases, each operating on rate vectors contributing to the dominant face $\cF\uk.$ $\diamond$ \end{proof}
+The rest of the argument follows the non-fading case since the previous fact allows us to approach the fading case as a time-average of non-fading cases, each operating on rate vectors contributing to the dominant face $\cF\uk.$